El Fuerte, Sinaloa: Tourism

 Tourism remains a major industry in town, although it has been diminished in recent years by tourists being wary of Mexican drug cartel violence in other parts of Sinaloa; however, violence declined by 2013 from a high in 2011.
 El Fuerte has several holidays and local "Fiestas" which are celebrated with pageants, "Ferias" and the like.
 Several hotels cater to hunters and fishermen, who hunt (deer, boar, wild hog, wild goat, rabbit, armadillo, a variety of snakes) in the foothills or fish in the nearby Rio Fuerte river which runs on the northwest part of the town's commercial district.
 There are also local petroglyphs a short distance from the downtown.
 The city also serves as a gateway to the popular Barrancas del Cobre (Copper Canyon) situated in the nearby state of Chihuahua.
 There are no easily travelled roads to Copper Canyon from west of the Sierra Madre Occidental.

-Transport
+Transportation

-Passenger trains
+Passenger train

-Visitors usually take the Ferrocarril Chihuahua al Pacífico railway, whose local station is a few miles south of town.
+Many visitors take the Ferrocarril Chihuahua al Pacífico railway, whose local station is a few miles south of town.
 The route is on the Chihuahua-Pacific Railroad, or ChePe, which passes through the scenic Copper Canyon, from Chihuahua, Chihuahua to the northeast, to Los Mochis, Sinaloa, near the Gulf of California, to the southwest.

+Aviation

 The town is also served by El Fuerte Airport.